GREAT LAKES CRUISES

 Picture

-From arts & culture, history, and outdoor activities, Cleveland is packed with a variety of sights to discover.
-One of the most popular spots in the city is the Rock & Roll Hall of Fame.
+From arts and culture to history and outdoor activities, Cleveland, Ohio cruises are packed with a variety of sights to discover.
+The largest city visited by Lake Erie cruises, Cleveland has lots to explore.
+One of the most popular spots in the city is the Rock and Roll Hall of Fame.
 This iconic site is filled with hundreds of music exhibits that cover early rock & roll influencers, performers, song writers, and producers.
-Make sure to plan a few hours to cover all 3 floors of memorabilia and interactive exhibits.
+Make sure to plan at least a few hours, since covering all 3 floors of memorabilia and interactive exhibits takes time.
 Other attractions include The Cleveland Museum of Art, which features over 61,000 art pieces from all over the world.
 This world-class museum is known for its Asian and Egyptian art, plus several other permanent displays that bring thousands of visitors annually.
 This museum is one of the most visited in the world.
 Another must-see museum in the area is the Cleveland Museum of Natural History.
 This museum features collections in the fields of anthropology, archaeology, botany, geology, astronomy, zoology, biology, and even paleontology.
-For nature-inspired travelers, The Cleveland Metroparks Zoo and the Cleveland Botanical Garden are a must.
-The 183-acre zoo displays wildlife from multiple regions such as Australia, Africa, and Asia.
-Meanwhile, the botanical garden has magic on its own.
-It is home to hundreds of plant species and it’s a local favorite too.
-When traveling to Cleveland, tourists love to stop by the historic West Side Market to grab a bite.
-This market features fresh food from the region and the most tasty snacks.

 Picture